quinn-caverly/neovim-installation-and-config-guide/README.md

 }
 ```

 This indicates that instead of simply adding <code>'nvimdev/dashboard-nvim'</code> to the lazy plugin setup function, we will add the whole content including the brackets.
-Building off of the configuration above, this would look like the following.
+Building off of the configuration above, this would look like the following:

 ```lua
 require("lazy").setup({